skhussain123/MERN_STACK_DEV/04-Mongodb/06-Indexes/readme.md

 Without an index, MongoDB performs a collection scan, checking every document — which is slow for large collections.

+* Without an index → MongoDB must perform a COLLECTION SCAN (slow).
+* With an index → MongoDB performs an INDEX SCAN (fast).

 ### Why Use Indexes?
 * ✅ Improves query performance